Sullivans International - Yarn Supplier

 Sullivans International

-July 5, 2026•5 min read
+July 5, 2026•6 min read

 Looking for bulk supply or OEM yarn?Learn more about our manufacturing capabilities →

-Natural vs Synthetic: Overview
+Natural vs Synthetic: Quick Comparison

 Aspect Natural fibers Synthetic fibers

-Source Plants, animals Petroleum / chemical polymers
+Source Plants, animals Petroleum-based polymers

 Natural Fiber Yarn Types